 Barbara Fradkin is a retired psychologist who is fascinated with why people turn bad.
 She has written numerous short stories and novellas as well as the critically acclaimed Inspector Green novels.
 Two of these, Fifth Son and Honour Among Men, have won the Arthur Ellis Award for Best Novel.
+She is also the author of Fire in the Stars, the first book in the Amanda Doucette Mysteries.
 She lives in Ottawa.

 Fire in the Stars